drmathias/developmomentum/src/input/blog/getting_to_grips_with_jwt_in_asp_net_core.md

 );
 ```

+<?#/ highlight ?>

 Now that you have the token stored in an object, you will probably want to do the final step of retrieving the JWT as a string.
-You might think that calling ```JwtSecurityToken.ToString()``` will do this, however it only serialises the header and the payload and will not create a signed token.
-To create the signed token you need to create an instance of the ```JwtSecurityTokenHandler``` class, which contains a method to write the token to a string.
+You might think that calling `JwtSecurityToken.ToString()` will do this, however it only serialises the header and the payload and will not create a signed token.
+To create the signed token you need to create an instance of the `JwtSecurityTokenHandler` class, which contains a method to write the token to a string.

+<?# highlight csharp ?>

 ```csharp
 var jwtToken = new JwtSecurityTokenHandler().WriteToken(token);
 ```

+<?#/ highlight ?>

 ## Algorithms for signing JWTs